cloud-bulldozer/browbeat/ansible/README.md

 Currently we support Ansible 1.9.4 within browbeat-venv and ansible 2.0 for installation.

 Playbooks for:
-* Installing Browbeat, collectd, connmon, graphite, grafana, and grafana dashboards
+* Installing Browbeat, collectd, connmon, ELK stack and clients, graphite, grafana, and grafana dashboards
 * Check overcloud for performance issues
 * Tune overcloud for performance (Experimental)
 * Adjust number of workers for cinder/keystone/neutron/nova